 - Get straight to the point.
 We all know how busy teachers are, so keep things brief and straightforward.
 If possible, use one form to gather all information and reduce admin time.
 Preparation is key to ensure that you have everything you need before a course starts.

 - Bikeability is about more than cycling.
 Bikeability isn’t part of the curriculum (yet!) so it’s important to sell the other benefits of cycling.
 An active lifestyle improves both physical and mental health.
 Children are more alert, they are healthier, and they feel happier and more confident.
-During Coronavirus, it is also easier to socially distance and relieves pressure on public transport.

 - Bikeability helps schools stand out.
 The government rewards schools who embed Bikeability into their offer.
 Bikeability counts towards Modeshift STARS accreditation and the National STARS School Travel Awards.
 Ofsted value Bikeability and are keen to see schools show their extended curriculum.